kalisio/feathers-s3/example/README.md

 node ./app.mjs
 ```

-By default, the server is listening on port `3333`.
+_By default, the server is listening on port `3333`.
+You can change it by settting the environment variable `PORT` to the desired value._

 3. Connect to `localhost:3333`